 Born in Toronto in 1923, Miriam was the daughter of Russian artists who encouraged her artistic training from a young age.
 After the Great Depression of the 1930s, her family moved to New York City, where the young Schapiro had the opportunity to start her training at the Museum of Modern Art.
 After completing her pre-university studies, she received a scholarship to study at Iowa State University, where she met her future husband, artist Paul Brach.

-In her early years as a professional artist, Miriam created drawings and paintings influenced by abstract expressionism, as seen in her piece Fanfare from 1958.
+In her early years as a professional artist, Miriam created drawings and paintings influenced by abstract expressionism, as seen in her piece Fanfare.
 Although she achieved some success with her work, Schapiro experienced the gender discrimination suffered by women at the time in a largely male-dominated field.

 By 1960, she and her husband moved to California, and it was there that Schapiro began her long journey in feminist activism, focusing on the search for themes and aesthetics that would represent women’s identities and their roles in society.